Clayton | Dubilier & Rice Names Former Legrand Chairman and CEO | Gilles Schnepp | as Operating Advisor

-Clayton, Dubilier & Rice Names Former Legrand Chairman and CEO, Gilles Schnepp, as Operating Advisor (Di martedì 15 settembre 2020) Mr. Schnepp to Focus on European Industrial and Services Transactions and Portfolio Value Creation LONDON and NEW YORK, Sept.
-15, 2020 /PRNewswire/
+Clayton, Dubilier & Rice Names Former Legrand Chairman and CEO, Gilles Schnepp, as Operating Advisor (Di martedì 15 settembre 2020) 15, 2020 /PRNewswire/

 Clayton, Dubilier &; Rice today announced that Gilles Schnepp, Former Chairman and CEO of Legrand SA, has been engaged as an Operating Advisor to CD&;R funds.
-Under Mr. Schnepp's leadership from 2006 through 2018, Legrand grew revenue from approximately 3.7 billion euros to 6 billion euros and net profit from 255 million euros to 772 million euros.
-During this period, Mr. Schnepp implemented a number of key growth and operational improvement initiatives, such ...
-Leggi su liberoquotidiano
+Under Mr. Schnepp'...
+Leggi su cataniaoggi

 Clayton - Dubilier & Rice Names Former Legrand Chairman and CEO - Gilles Schnepp - as Operating Advisor